-Meanwhile in Damascus, the Lord told a man named Ananias to meet with Saul and restore his sight.
-Ananias was afraid because he had heard of what Saul had done to other believers, but the Lord told him that He had chosen Saul for a special purpose.
-Saul was going to preach the Gospel all over the world.
-Ananias went to Saul.
-He laid hands on Saul and told him that the Lord had sent him so that Saul could receive his sight and be filled with the Holy Spirit.
-After he said that, something like scales fell from Saul's eyes and he received his sight, was baptized, and stayed for a few days with the disciples in Damascus.
+Now in Damascus there lived a Christian named Ananias.
+The Lord told Ananias to go to the house of Judas (not the one who betrayed Jesus), where Saul was staying, and pray for Saul to receive his sight back.
+When Ananias heard this, he was afraid because he had heard of how Saul had persecuted many Christians, but the Lord assured him that He had chosen Saul for a special purpose.
+Ananias obeyed and went to Saul.
+When he got there, he laid his hand on Saul and prayed for him to receive back his sight.
+When that happened, something like scales fell from Saul's eyes and he got up and was baptized.
+After that, the Christians in Damascus gave Saul food and he stayed with them for a few days.